 Because interlock knit fabric is two-sided, you may use less fabric and don’t have to worry as much about cutting the design precisely while making stuffed animals.

-one best fabric for soft toys is fleece, In all honesty, one of the coziest and softest textiles available.
+one of the Best Fabrics for Plushies is fleece, In all honesty, one of the coziest and softest textiles available.
 That’s how it feels, like snuggling up to a gentle cloud!

 The best feature, though, is that fleece is perfect for stuffed animals.
 It is cozy and warm, so your plushies will always be warm.
 Also, because there are so many different colors and patterns to choose from, you can create a wide range of unique and endearing stuffed animals.